Notimatica/docs/introduction.md

 {.step-text}
 * ##### High user reach

-  Chrome, Firefox and Safari altogether have 92% market share.
+  Chrome, Firefox and Safari altogether have **92% market share**.
 All of them is providing support for web push notifications.
 This means that you will have almost absolute user reach.

 * ##### Ability to re-engage users who are not on your website